winhowes/AuthTranslator/README.md

 - [`terraform/azure`](terraform/azure/README.md) contains a configuration for deploying to Azure Container Instances.

 Set the required variables for your environment and run `terraform apply` inside the desired folder to create the service.
-All modules accept optional `redis_address` and `redis_timeout` variables to pass the `-redis-addr` and `-redis-timeout` flags to the container if you have a Redis instance.
+All modules accept optional `redis_address`, `redis_timeout` and `redis_ca` variables to pass the `-redis-addr`, `-redis-timeout` and `-redis-ca` flags to the container if you have a Redis instance.
 Each README lists the required variables along with example commands for initialization and deployment.

 ## Development